 Tip #1: Choose large flake or steel cut oats

 When you are choosing oats in the grocery store, there are several varieties to choose from.
 I usually choose large flake oats (old-fashioned rolled oats) or steel-cut oats (which take longer to cook) instead of instant or quick oats.
 Large flake or steel cut oats are less refined and processed, are lower on the Glycemic Index (are digested slower) and have a grainier texture (which I like) as compared to quick and instant, which cook quicker and produce a smoother, thicker texture.
-Be careful with instant oats packages which often contain added sugars/sweeteners, hydrogenated oils and other additives.
+Be careful with instant oats packages which often contain added sugars/sweeteners and other additives.

 Tip#2: Cook oats in the microwave using a tall bowl

 I’ve made these recipes with busy Moms in mind, so most of them can be cooked in the microwave.
 You can also cook oats on the stovetop (works well for bigger batches and if you’re using steel-cut oats).
 When you cook in the microwave, make sure to use a tall microwave-safe bowl or dish so that your oatmeal doesn’t come pouring over the sides as it cooks.

 Tip #3: Use milk or coconut milk to make oats creamy and delicious!